LiamJCates/Programming-Notes/C++/Syntax.md

 if, switch, ternary, break, continue statements same as java for, for in, while, do while loops same as java

+for loop:
+✦ The initializer: First portion, sets counter variables.
+✦ The condition: Second portion, condition by which loop continues to run.
+✦ The finalizer: Third portion, happens after each loop cycle.

 goto

 goto instructs execution to continue from a particular, labeled,